FMSC-Measurements/FScruiser/Doc/SamsungDevicesExplaned.md

 A discontinued line of low-mid range phones targeted.
 This line spans from 2015 to 2018.
 Like the A series, the J series is comprised of multiple tiers ranging from J1 to the J7, where a phone with a higher number after the J does not necessarily mean that phone has newer hardware or a newer version of Android.

 For more information and specifications about the J line refer to this [link](https://en.wikipedia.org/wiki/Samsung_Galaxy_J_series).

+##Note
+Between phones and tablets, the note line pushes the upper limits of the size range for smart phones.
+The screen sizes range from around 5.5in to 6.5in in newer models.
+These devices also come with a pen which is where the name "note" comes from.
+The pen can be inserted into the device when not being used.
+Also the pen uses a electro magnetic field rather than touch to work.

+From 2012 to to 2014 Samsung also release several Tablets under the name of Note.
+Unlike the phone line, the number in the tablet model name refers to the screen size **not** when the model was released.
+The Galaxy Note 8.0 is a tablet with a 8 inch screen, not to be confused with the Note 8 which is a phone.

 #Tablets
 There are many different models of Samsung tablet with naming conventions that have changed over the years.
 The S and A lines match up with the naming in the phones where S indicates that it is a higher end model and A is more budget oriented.
 Most models come with multiple screen size options denoted by a number with a decimal in their model name indicating the screen size.